 Teachers need to communicate with their students what each proficiency score means.
 In the case of younger students, teachers should explain to the students' parents what each score means and how they can help their children demonstrate mastery of learning standards expected of them for the subject.

 When it comes to standards-based grading vs. traditional grading, there are several differences to note.
 These include which assessments are graded, the criteria for evaluating performance, and the basis for a student’s final grade.

-One of the major differences between the standards-based grading system and the traditional grading system is the type of assessments that are graded by teachers.
+One of the major differences between the standards based grading vs traditional grading system is the type of assessments that are graded by teachers.
 The traditional grading system relies heavily on the grades that students get on each assessment method.
 These include quizzes, projects, and long tests.
-All assessments are graded and are recorded in the teacher’s grade book.
-On the other hand, the standards-based grading system relies on the mastery of learning targets and performance standards.
+All assessments are graded and are recorded in the teacher's grade book.
+On the other hand, the standards based grading scale relies on the mastery of learning targets and performance standards.
 Only select assessments are graded and recorded.

-In the traditional grading system, students pass or fail each assessment based on a percentage system.
+In the traditional grading scale, students pass or fail each assessment based on a percentage system.
 For instance, a student who received a grade of 65% failed the assessment.
-On the other hand, in a standards-based grading system, students pass or fail assessments based on criteria or rubrics that have been given to them ahead of time.
+On the other hand, in a standards based grading system, students pass or fail assessments based on criteria or rubrics that have been given to them ahead of time.
 This means that the students have understood the skills and competencies that are expected of them to master before the assessment period.

 |Industry||Median Annual Wage|